Pinayflorescarandang/POULTRYFARMS.PH/README.md

 # SANJOSEPOULTRYFARMS.PH
-SANJOSEPOULTRYFARMS.PH - A virtual platform for Egg Distribution and Sales in San Jose Batangas.
+SANJOSEPOULTRYFARMS.PH - Analysis on Egg Production Business in San Jose, Batangas, Philippines

 # Introduction
 Batangas has a total of 32 municipalities and two key cities and is divided into four